kaiLiGit/CSE278Project/Project4/README.md

     - When using Chrome, in the search bar, type in: http://ceclnx01.cec.miamioh.edu:Port/Path

-    For correct functional testing, you must test the operation of  your web-server using the <wget> command on ceclnx01.
+    For correct functional testing, you must test the operation of  your web-server using the <wget> command on ceclnx01 (Server resided in Data Center at Miami University).

 *wget* is a simple console program that acts as web-browser to GET data from any given URL with the following option:
     *The -S option tells wget to print headers sent by the web-server